 Arrange for placement testing:

-If you answered "yes" to the questions above, contact the University Preparation office to arrange for placement testing.
+Contact the University Preparation office to arrange for testing.

-All exams take place at Alberta College Campus (10050 MacDonald Drive NW) on Mondays or Wednesdays.
+All exams take place at Alberta College Campus (10050 MacDonald Drive NW) on Tuesdays.
 The test will start at 8:20 a.m.
 Please arrive on time as there is no late entry to the test.
 The test is approximately three hours long.

 If you believe you qualify, you may follow the process below.